apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-A boolean used to set whether Studio Explorer should include cookies in its GraphQL requests to your server.
+If `true`, the embedded Apollo Studio Explorer includes cookies in its GraphQL requests to your server.

+The default value is `false`, unless the user changes the setting in the Explorer UI.

 If you omit this, the Explorer defaults `includeCookies` to `false` or the current user setting.